-Prior to a LASIK procedure in Lansing, you will need a thorough consultation and complete eye examination by Dr. Rosenbaum to determine if you are a good candidate for the surgery.
+Prior to a LASIK procedure in Lansing, you will need a thorough consultation and complete eye examination by Our Doctors to determine if you are a good candidate for the surgery.

 - Dilate your pupils to fine-tune your prescription